Janjira State: Rivalry with the Marathas

 The main competitor of the Sidis was the Angrias, a Maratha family with sea forts and ships, based in southern Konkan.

 Treaty with Marathas

 In 1733, Peshwa Bajirao of the Maratha Empire launched a campaign against the Siddis of Janjira.
-Bajirao's forces, however, did not take Janjira fort, though they captured much of the surrounding area; a favorable treaty gave the Marathas indirect control over virtually all of the Sidi's lands.
+Bajirao's forces, however, did not take Janjira fort, though they captured much of the surrounding area; a favorable treaty gave the Marathas some indirect control over virtually all of the Siddi's lands.
+According to the treaty, the Peshwa acknowledged Abdul Rehman as the 'legitimate ruler' of Janjira, bringing an end to all opposition to his succession by his rivals.
+The territorial holdings of the Siddi were restricted to Anjanwel and Gowalkot, along with the island of Janjira.
+All other territories on the mainland, previously liberated by the Marathas from Siddi control, including Raigarh, Rewas, Thal, Chaul, etc., were recognized by Abdul Rehman as integral parts of the Maratha state and off-limits to the Siddis.

 Post Maratha-rule

 When the British came to the Konkan area, the repeated attacks of the Marathas against Janjira ceased.
 Janjira State was administered as part of the Deccan States Agency of the Bombay Presidency, founded in 1799.
 In the nineteenth century the rulers maintained a military force of 123 men.

 Following the independence of India in 1947, the state was merged with India.

 Rulers

-The royal family of Janjira were Sidis, also known as 'Habshi', assumed to be from Abyssinia.
-Initially the rulers of the state held the title of 'Wazir', but after 1803 the title of 'Nawab' was officially recognized by the British Raj.
+The royal family of Janjira were Siddis, also known as 'Habshi', assumed to be from Abyssinia.
+Initially the rulers of the state held the title of 'wazir', but after 1803 the title of 'nawab' was officially recognized by the British Raj.
 They were entitled to an 11 gun salute by the British authorities after the 1903 Coronation Durbar.